Georgian manuscripts of Saint Paul's letters: History

 The manuscript dates to the second half of the tenth century, although it also has later colophons (31 r).
 One of them is: "The river of wisdom, the abyss of tutelage, the lyre of this power, Paul, be my ally, Amen."

-Therefore, the colophon was made in 1700, and the author is King Vakhtang VI of Kartli.
-The manuscript is kept in the S fund of the Korneli Kekelidze National Center of Manuscripts.
+Therefore, the colophon was made in 1700, and the author is King Vakhtang VI.
+The manuscript is kept in the S fund of the Korneli Kekelidze Georgian National Centre of Manuscripts.
 (S 407).

 The Manuscript Ⴊ

 Description

 The manuscript does not have a cover; It is written on a parchment; it contains around 147 sheets, size 25X20 cm; it is written in the Nuskhuri script in two columns in black ink, while the titles and special places are written in red ink.
 The size of the text is 18X12,5 cm; the distance between the columns is 1.5 cm; here are 20 lines in the column.
 The entire text is handwritten by one person, although the identity of the copyist is unknown as it has no colophons that might have been lost.
 The notebooks are paginated in Georgian letters.
 There are 8-8 sheets in the notebooks.
 The manuscript begins with the 16th notebook and the last is the 34th.
 Therefore, many pages are missing.

 The manuscript begins with the Epistles of Paul (1 r-76r) and then the Acts of the Apostles (77 r-146v).

 The Manuscript from Paul's epistles contains: